Last updated on June 17th, 2021 at 12:23 am

 And although I focused on those things—I didn’t last a week before I started dating.
-My friend added me to a Facebook group for black women dating abroad.
+It all started when my friend added me to a Facebook group for Black women dating abroad.

-I did what any inquisitive person would do and asked how people date abroad to find new people to mingle with.
+I did what any inquisitive person would do and asked how people dated abroad.
+Mostly wondering how to find new people.
 Almost everyone said Tinder, and I barfed a little in my mouth.

 I thought… HECK NO!